 - Hourly automatic system checks

-- Monthly cost is typically higher than other DIY options
+- Monthly cost may be higher than other DIY options

 - Limited wireless equipment selection

-Vivint offers an array of alarm, camera, and sensor products to protect your home as well as 24/7 home monitoring to assist in the event of an emergency.
-ADT is also a household name that’s a great option for those who want full-service monitoring.
-For a more affordable option, look at Ring.
-You can DIY install, as well as take advantage of services like Alexa Guard Plus and professional monitoring when you go with the Pro Plan (which is still cheaper than many other home security monthly plans).
+Vivint offers an array of alarm, camera, and sensor products to protect the home as well as 24/7 home monitoring to assist in the event of an emergency.
+ADT is also a household name, and ADT home security systems are a great option for those who want full-service monitoring.

 How We Chose the Best Home Security Systems

-What to Know Before You Buy the Best Home Security System for You
+Before You Install One of the Best Home Security Systems

-Cost of Using the One of the Best Home Security Systems
+Cost of Buying One of the Best Home Security Systems

 While some will prefer the ease of use associated with a system like Vivint, others will prefer the added flexibility, DIY installation, and affordability they can get with a brand like Ring or SimpliSafe.
-Weighing these benefits and costs is the key to finding the best home security system for you.
-On average, a home security system costs around $600 per year, but that is heavily dependent on a number of factors such as monitoring, installation fees, number of equipment pieces, and others.
+Weighing these benefits and costs is the key to finding the best home security system for each individual customer.
+On average, a home security system costs $700, but that cost is heavily dependent on a number of factors such as monitoring, installation fees, number of equipment pieces, and others.
+The costs could easily be lower or higher than the average depending on the specific home security setup.
+Customers could pay as little as $280 or as much as $1,150 for the average home security system.

 The Advantages of Using One of the Best Home Security Systems

-Home security systems are both a preventive mechanism and an investigative tool.
-Yard signs let intruders know you have a security system, home alarms may also help deter a possible intruder, and smoke and CO detectors can help prevent devastating events resulting from fires or carbon monoxide.
+A home security system is both a preventive mechanism and an investigative tool.
+Yard signs let intruders know that the homeowner or renter has a security system, and the presence of home alarms may also help deter a possible intruder.
+Smoke and carbon monoxide (CO) detectors can help prevent devastating events resulting from fires or leaking CO gas.

-In the event that an intruder enters your home, your cameras can catch them on video, your alarms will sound and help get attention to the scene, and you might have a panic button handy to get emergency services to your home.
-As more and more homes and businesses have video surveillance cameras, it becomes harder for people to get away with committing crimes.
+In the event that an intruder enters the home, cameras can catch them on video, alarms will sound and help get attention to the scene, and there might be a panic button handy to help the customer get emergency services to their home.
+As more and more homes and businesses have video surveillance cameras, it becomes harder for people to get away with committing crimes as camera footage can be used to identify perpetrators.

-Choosing one of the best home security systems is an investment in your home, your peace of mind, your mental health, and your physical safety.
-When you have an alarm system, especially a reliable system, it provides a sense of comfort and makes you feel safer overall.
+Choosing one of the best home security systems is an investment in the customer’s home, their peace of mind, their mental health, and their physical safety.
+When a homeowner or renter has an alarm system, especially a reliable system, it provides a sense of comfort and makes them feel safer overall.
+The best home security systems offer the following benefits.

-If you’re still going back and forth between two or more options, fear not, as many people see benefits in more than one home security company.
-In most cases, if you go with a trusted brand, you’ll be OK.
-You might not get the perfect system that fits all of your specific needs, but most people will be happy provided they go with a reputable company.
+Customers who are still going back and forth between two or more options may find it encouraging to know that many people see benefits in more than one home security company.
+In most cases, customers will be OK if they go with any trusted home security brand.
+They might not get the perfect system that fits all of their specific needs, but most people will be happy provided they go with a reputable company.
+Before choosing the best home security system for them, homeowners and renters can consider several frequently asked questions.

 Q. What equipment typically comes with a home security system?

-Most home security starter systems come with at least a keypad, motion sensors, and a hub.
-Some systems may also include additional products like key fobs, panic buttons, indoor and outdoor cameras, video doorbells, smoke detectors, CO detectors, or broken glass sensors.
+Most home security starter systems come with a keypad, motion sensors, and a hub at minimum.
+Some systems may include additional products like key fobs, panic buttons, indoor and outdoor cameras, video doorbells, smoke detectors, carbon monoxide (CO) detectors, or glass-break sensors.
+Some of the best home security system companies also offer home automation equipment so customers can conveniently manage their home security and smart devices from one app.

 Q. How do I protect my home while on vacation?